lunarpools/lunarpools/README.md

   ⚠️ I GET WORN OUT SOCIALLY VERY VERY EASILY !! usually im fine to int with but if i have DNI in my name then please PLLEAAASSEE dont talk to me (unless you’re my friend habit hello habit)

-  i might still reply to you but i’ll be very boring and you probably won’t wanna talk to me lol

 </div>